RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 Most people take things they use for granted - e.g. how does this laptop I'm using actually work?
 But you should take time to go deeper on some of these things that are important in your life.
 Because eventually you might want to modify them for your own needs.

-### Time is everything

-Recognize opportunities when they emerge and act quickly to seize them.